michalpelka/lidar_spinning_mirror/readme.md

 # Lidar spinning mirror

 ## Repository goal
-At this moment repository contains C++ code with optimizer that optimizes a geometyry of the Livox Mid-40 LiDAR's field of view.
+At this moment repository contains C++ code with optimizer that optimizes a geometry of the Livox Mid-40 LiDAR's field of view.
 Prototype of the device allows to spin a reflector with speed from 1RPM to 120RPM.
 Device has time synchronization that enables precise measurment.
 With presented method of calibration a fesh apporach for LiDAR's FOV